vineethkumarv/sv-wiki/Structure.md

                                                Fig 3: Unpacked structure

+**Note**: Without using 'Typedef' in unpacked structure, value initialization can only be done in one line itself.
+Otherwise it will show  compile error.

 The above output illustrates that the unpacked structure contains the different datatypes like string, int, byte etc. The string must be initialised within double quotes only.
-The variables like int , byte can be assign the value itself
+The variables like int , byte can be assign the value itself.

 Github Lab code link: https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_team_kachori/data_type/structure/structn/structn.sv